 If the Location Reporting Information IE is included in the HANDOVER REQUEST message, then the target NG-RAN node should initiate the requested location reporting functionality as defined in TS 38.413 [5].

 Upon reception of UE History Information IE in the HANDOVER REQUEST message, the target NG-RAN node shall collect the information defined as mandatory in the UE History Information IE and shall, if supported, collect the information defined as optional in the UE History Information IE, for as long as the UE stays in one of its cells, and store the collected information to be used for future handover preparations.

+Upon reception of UE History Information of PCell and PSCell IE in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store this information to be used for future S-NG-RAN addition procedure.

 If the Trace Activation IE is included in the HANDOVER REQUEST message which includes